 God Himself, the Unique VII

 When we talk about God’s authority, where is the focus, the main point?
 Why do we need to discuss this content?
-Firstly, people are able to understand, to see, and to feel God’s authority.
+Firstly, the purpose of discussing this content is for people to confirm God’s status as the Creator and His position among all things; this is something they can understand, something they can see and feel.
 What you see and what you feel are from God’s actions, God’s words, and God’s control of the universe.
-So, all that people see through God’s authority, all that they learn through God’s authority, or what they know through God’s authority, what true understanding is gained from these?
-Firstly, the purpose of discussing this content is for people to establish God’s status as the Creator and His position among all things.
+So, what true understanding do people gain from all that they see, learn, and know through God’s authority?
+This is the first thing, which we’ve already discussed.
 Secondly, when people see all that God has done and said and controlled through His authority, it allows them to see God’s power and wisdom.
 It allows them to see God’s great power to control everything and how wise He is as He does so.
 Isn’t this the focus and the main point of God’s unique authority that we discussed before?
 Not much time has passed and yet some have forgotten this, which proves that you have not fully comprehended God’s authority; one could even say that you have not seen the authority of God.
 Do you now understand this a little bit?
 When you see God’s authority in action, what will you truly feel?
 Have you truly felt God’s power?
 (We have.)
 When you read God’s words about His creation of the universe you feel His power, you feel His omnipotence.
 When you see God’s dominion over the fate of men, what do you feel?
 Do you feel His power and His wisdom?
 (We do.)
 If God did not possess this power, if He did not possess this wisdom, would He be qualified to have dominion over the universe and have dominion over the fate of men?
 (He would not.)
 If someone does not have the ability to do their job, does not possess the necessary strengths and lacks the proper skills and knowledge, would they be qualified for their job?
 They definitely would not be qualified; a person’s potential to do great things depends on how great their abilities are.
 God possesses such power as well as the wisdom, and so He has the authority; this is unique.
 Have you ever known any one creature or person in the universe to possess the same power that God has?
 Is there anyone or anything with the power to create the heavens and earth and all things as well as control and have dominion over them?
 Is there anyone or anything that can rule over and lead all of humanity and be both ever-present and omnipresent?
 (No, there is not.)
 Do you now understand the true meaning of all that is entailed in God’s unique authority?
 Do you have some understanding?
 (We do.)
 We have now reviewed the points covering God’s unique authority.

-(II) God Is the Source of Life for All Things
+God Is the Source of Life for All Things (I)

 Today I will fellowship about a new topic with you.
 What will the topic be?
 The title of the topic will be “God Is the Source of Life for All Things.”
 Isn’t this a fairly large topic to discuss?
 Does it feel like something that might be a little out of reach?
 God being the source of life for all things might seem like a topic that people feel detached from, but all who follow God must understand it.
 This is because this subject is inextricably linked with each person knowing God, being able to satisfy Him, and revere Him.
 Therefore, this topic must be communicated.
-Some people may have a basic understanding of this topic, or perhaps some people are aware of it: They may have a simplistic knowledge of it in their hearts, just a superficial understanding.
+Before, some people might have a basic understanding of this topic, or perhaps some people were aware of it.
+They may have a simplistic knowledge or a superficial understanding of it in their minds.
 Others may have some special experiences of it; due to their unique experiences, in their hearts they have a profound understanding of it.
 But whether knowledge of this is deep or superficial, for you it is one-sided and not sufficiently specific.
-So, this topic must be communicated, the purpose of which is to give you a more specific and deeper understanding; this is very necessary.
+So, this topic must be communicated, the purpose of which is to give you a more specific and deeper understanding.
 I will use a special method to fellowship about this topic with you, a method we have not used before and one that you may find a bit unusual, or a bit uncomfortable.
 Nonetheless, after you hear it you will know it, whatever the method may be.
 Do you like listening to stories?
 (We do.)
 What type of story do you like to hear?
 Fairy tales, fables or science fiction?
 (Fables.)
 (A story about God and man.)
 Are there stories about God and man?
 (Yes.)
-There are stories about God and man that happen near you every day.
+There are stories about God and man that happen to you every day.
 Do I even need to mention them?
-Whoever likes stories please raise your hands, and then I can see how many people like to hear stories.
 It seems that I was right to choose the method of telling a story.
 You all like to hear stories.
-OK then, let’s begin!
+Well, let’s begin.
 You don’t need to write this down in your notes.
 I ask that you be calm, and not fidget.
 You may close your eyes if you feel that having your eyes open would cause you to be distracted by your surroundings or the people around you.
 I have a wonderful little story to tell you.
 It is a story about a seed, the earth, a tree, the sunlight, the songbirds, and man.
-Don’t fall asleep.
-Do you hear Me?
 The story I am going to tell has what main characters in it?
 (A seed, the earth, a tree, the sunlight, the songbirds, and man.)
 Will God be in it?
-(No.) You haven’t heard it, right?
-But I am sure that after the story is told you will feel relaxed and content.
+(No.) But I am sure that after the story is told you will feel relaxed and content.
 Alright then, you may listen quietly.

 Story 1.
 A Seed, the Earth, a Tree, the Sunlight, the Songbirds, and Man